 The federal government estimates that housing costs should take up no more than 30% of the household budget.
 Yet, available and affordable rental units are out of reach for most low-income households.
 According to HUD’s Worst Case Housing Needs 2011: Report to Congress, (released on August 16, 2013) the number of renters with worst-case housing needs grew to a record 8.48 million.
 There has been a 43% increase in worst-case housing needs since 2007.

 Compounding the affordable housing crisis for poor families is that the most severe housing shortage exists at the lowest end of the economic spectrum.
-On average, for every 100 extremely low-income families (those making less than 30% of the area median income) there exist only 39 units of affordable housing (www.nlihc.org).
+On average, for every 100 extremely low-income families (those making less than 30% of the area median income) there exist only 31.8 units of affordable housing (www.nlihc.org).
 In no state can a worker making the minimum wage afford the Fair Market Rent (FMR).
 In 28 states and the District of Columbia, workers making twice the minimum wage cannot even afford FMR.
 This situation and the spate of foreclosures in the past several years have directly led to an increase in homelessness.
+NETWORK continues to advocate for funding of the National Housing Trust Fund, signed into law in July 2008.
+This would provide funding to acquire housing units to be affordable to extremely-low-income households (those earning at or below 30% of the area median income).

 The State of Homelessness in America, 2013, completed in April 2013 by the National Alliance to End Homelessness, examines trends in homelessness between 2011 and 2012, showing that, overall, the homeless population, which had soared earlier, had decreased by less than 1%.
 But this is not the full story.
 While the number of people experiencing homelessness as part of a family increased slightly, the number of individuals experiencing chronic homelessness and those identifying as veterans decreased significantly.
 The improvement is undoubtedly due to policy changes such as permanent supportive housing aimed at veterans and chronically homeless individuals.
 During this period flexible federal resources were available to communities through the “Homelessness Prevention and Rapid Re-Housing Program (HPRP) to help prevent homelessness for families and individuals, which many communities used to target the chronically homeless.
 Also, the Veterans Administration funded special programs and focused extensive outreach on homeless veterans.
 The decreases in chronic and veteran homelessness indicate that, with federal, state and local investment in strategies proven to end homelessness, progress can be made.